mike-lischke/antlr-format/ReadMe.md

 ## Usage

-Read the [formatter documentation](doc/formatting.md) for further details.
+Read the [formatter documentation](doc/formatting.md) for further details and a code example.

 ## Release Notes